rbohl/liferay-docs/developer/customization/articles/liferay-forms/01-form-field-types/02-rendering-form-fields.markdown

 ![Figure 1: Add your own form field types to the Forms application.](../../../images/forms-slider-field-type.png)

 If you build and deploy your new field type module, you get exactly what you described in the `Slider.soy` file: a input field of type range.
-We can interact with the Slider, since this element was created to allow us to move the slider controler within the range.
-But we don't want to lose the value we've positined the slider when we save the Form.
-Now, we're going to add this behaviour to the field.
+We can interact with the Slider, since this element was created to allow us to move the Slider controller within the range.
+But, we don't want to lose the value we've set in the Slider when we save the Form, therefore, in the next section, we're going to figure out how to save the Slider's value.

 ## Adding Behavior to the Field

 To do more than move within the range, define an additional behavior to handle the input in the `Slider.es.js` file.

-Add into Slider class, the _handleFieldChanged and dispatchEvent methods:
+Add into Slider class, the `_handleFieldChanged` and `dispatchEvent` methods:

     /**
      * Slider Component